 Murder is the crime that usually comes to mind when a person thinks of criminal justice system, or thinks of what a criminal defense lawyer does.
 They are serious and difficult cases with high stakes for the person on trial and high stress on the lawyer defending the case.
 Although murders are not rare criminal cases, but they are not extremely common either.

 They are complex cases.
 During plea trial settings, negotiations take much time and much effort.
 If a compromise cannot be reached, there is a tremendous amount of preparation that goes into a murder jury trial.
 A lot of preparation from the prosecution and the defense.
-Here is the law on Murder from Section 19.02 of the Texas Penal Code.
+For the law on Murder, look to Section 19.02 of the Texas Penal Code.

 How to Defend a Murder Charge?